inductiva/inductiva/docs-sources/how-it-works/recipes/set-task-ttl/set-task-ttl.md

 )
 ```

+If the simulation exceeds the maximum duration (in this case, 1 minute), you'll see logs
-You'll see logs like these in your terminal:
+like these in your terminal indicating that it was automatically terminated because the
+TTL was reached:

 ```bash
 ■ Your task exceeded its configured time-to-live (TTL) and was automatically stopped.